Covering the Permutohedron by Affine Hyperplanes: Preliminaries

 \section{Preliminaries}

 The {Combinatorial Nullstellensatz}, formulated by Noga Alon in the late nineties, describes, in an efficient way, the structure of multivariate polynomials whose zero-set includes a Cartesian product over a field $\F$.
-This characterization immediately implies the following non-vanishing criterion, see \cite{A1}.
+This characterization immediately implies the following non-vanishing criterion \cite{A1}, based on which one can prove Theorem \ref{main} via Theorem \ref{perm} derived in Section 5.

 \begin{thm} Let $f=f(x_1,\ldots ,x_n)$ be a polynomial in $\F[x_1,\ldots, x_n]$.
 Suppose that there is a monomial $\prod_{i=1}^n x_i^{d_i}$ such that $\sum_{i=1}^n d_i$ equals the degree of $f$ and whose coefficient in $f$ is nonzero.
 If $S_1,\ldots ,S_n$ are subsets of $\F$ with $|S_i|>d_i$, then there are $s_1\in S_1, \ldots, s_n\in S_n$ such that $f(s_1,\ldots,s_n)\neq 0$. \end{thm}